THE DEADLINE FOR GOLD KEY SCHOLARSHIP APPLICATIONS FOR 2020-2021 WAS MARCH 2, 2020. We are no longer accepting

 The Kellogg Community College Foundation Gold Key Scholarships are the College’s most prestigious scholarships, recognizing and encouraging outstanding academic and personal achievement.
 Funded by several generous private donors, financial need is not a criterion for the Gold Key Scholarship.

 Criteria and Guidelines

-- High school cumulative GPA of 3.5 or higher.
+- Achieve a high school cumulative GPA of 3.5 or higher.

 - Have an ACT composite score of 22 or higher or SAT composite score of 1030 or higher.

-- Demonstrate leadership experience; community and service activity and school involvement.
+- Demonstrate leadership experience, school involvement, community service activity and volunteerism.

 - Cannot be used at a different college or university.
 Unused awards will not be refunded.
 KCC employees, spouses and dependents are not eligible.